Automatic Writing: How to Channel Spiritual Guidance Through the Written Word

 Fear or Discomfort

 If at any point you feel afraid, uncomfortable, or that the energy is not positive, stop immediately.
-Close the channel, ground yourself, and cleanse your space.
-You are always in control, and no authentic spiritual source will ever make you feel frightened or pressured.
+Close the channel, ground yourself, and cleanse your space with sage, palo santo, salt, or whatever method resonates with you.
+You are always in control, and no authentic spiritual source will ever make you feel frightened, pressured, or diminished.

 Physical Sensations

-Tingling, warmth, chills, or pressure (especially around the crown of the head or third eye) are common during automatic writing.
-These are typically signs of heightened energetic activity and are harmless.
+Tingling, warmth, chills, or pressure, especially around the crown of the head or the area between the eyebrows, are common during automatic writing.
+These typically indicate heightened energetic activity and are harmless.
 If any sensation becomes uncomfortable, slow down and ground yourself.

 Like any skill, automatic writing improves with regular practice.
-Aim for sessions three to five times per week, even if they are only 10 to 15 minutes each.
-Your channel strengthens every time you use it.
+Aim for sessions three to five times per week, even if they are only ten to fifteen minutes each.
+Your channel strengthens every time you use it, and the warmup period shortens as the practice becomes familiar.

 Keep a Dedicated Journal